 - Words, words, words: secrets of vocabulary management

 - Tropes and schemes (and understanding the difference)

 - Making it stick: weaving the magic of memory

 - Building credibility into the text

 - Microphones, autocues and other devices

 - Death by PowerPoint (and how to avoid it)

 - Practical exercises

-Throughout the course, participants practise preparing, editing and delivering speeches and parts of speeches.
+Throughout the day, participants practise preparing, editing and delivering speeches and parts of speeches.

 Delegates identify actions they will take as a result of attending the course.